ERion42/JavascriptQuiz/README.md

 ## Current iteration
 Still currently in intial build phase.
 Working on the skeleton of the site.
+Just added the barebones of the HTML body for right now.

 ## Future Development Plans
 Finish the assignment.